 Savage out as Decatur High head football coach

 Jan.
-5—Aairon Savage has resigned as head football coach for the Decatur Red Raiders.
+6—Less than a year after he was hired, Aairon Savage has resigned as head football coach of the Decatur Red Raiders.

-The move was made at 7:30 a.m.
+His resignation was accepted at 7:30 a.m.
 Friday during a special called meeting by the Decatur City Board of Education.
-No reason was given for his resignation and when asked if Savage was asked to resign Decatur City Schools Superintendent Dr. Michael Douglas declined to comment.
+No reason was given for his resignation, and Superintendent Michael Douglas declined to comment on whether Savage was asked to resign.

 "We normally don't make it a habit to discuss personnel decisions," Douglas said.

-According to the public personnel agenda, Savage will be transferring to the Center for Alternative Programs effective Jan.
-8.
+According to the DCS board's personnel agenda, which it adopted, Savage will transfer to the Center for Alternative Programs effective Monday.

-"We'll hopefully be hiring a new coach soon and obviously you don't want the new coach and old coach in the same building," Douglas said.
+"We'll hopefully be hiring a new coach soon and obviously you don't want the new coach and old coach in the same building," Douglas said after the board meeting.

-Savage leaves Decatur after just one season on the job where he finished 3-7.
+Savage leaves Decatur after just one season on the job, which he finished with a 3-7 win-loss record.
 Decatur went 1-4 in area play and finished the season on a four-game losing streak.

-Savage, a former Auburn University player, was hired last February to be the 11th head coach in school history and just the sixth coach since 1933.
-He replaced longtime coach Jere Adcock who won 187 games in 27 years with the Red Raiders.
+Savage, a former Auburn University player, was hired in February to be the 11th head coach in school history and just the sixth coach since 1933.
+He replaced longtime coach Jere Adcock, who won 187 games in 27 years with the Red Raiders.

-Decatur was Savage's first head coaching job and his one-year stint is the shortest stint since Loyal Duyck in 1923.
+Decatur was Savage's first head coaching job, and his one-year stint is the shortest since Loyal Duyck in 1923.

 Instead, Decatur will quickly pivot to its search for its 12th head coach.